NazanFdn/FER/README.md

 Overall Accuracy: 63.18%

 The results demonstrate that the proposed method achieves competitive performance across all emotion classes, with particularly strong performance for the "happy" and "surprise" classes.
 Slight trade-offs in accuracy for some classes reflect the inherent challenge of balancing the model's robustness and overall performance.

+---

+## License
+**Database Contents License (DbCL) v1.0**

+**The dataset used in this project is provided under the Database Contents License (DbCL) v1.0.
+Please note:**

+Open Data Commons is not a law firm and does not provide legal services.
+This document does not create an agent-client relationship.
+Please consult a qualified legal professional licensed in your jurisdiction for advice before using this dataset.
+The dataset is provided “as is” without warranties, and the Licensor disclaims any liability for damages resulting from its use.